colovem/woocommerce-dropbox/README.md

 ===================

 This GitHub repository has been set-up for the WooCommerce - Dropbox extension which can be found [on the official WordPress plugin repository](https://wordpress.org/plugins/woocommerce-dropbox/).
 If you'd like to contribute to this plugin you can send in pull-request, raise an issue or make suggestions for improvement.
+This forked version is compatible with HPOS and WooCommerce 8.6.0.

-Bugs
+Bugs (Test version)
 ----

 Found bugs?
 Please [raise an issue here](https://github.com/vjanssens/woocommerce-dropbox/issues).